flutter/website/src/content/ai-toolkit/feature-integration.md

-by setting the `responseMimeType` parameter to `'application/json'` and the `responseSchema` parameter to an instance of the `Schema` class that defines the structure of the JSON that you’re prepared to parse.
-In addition, it’s good practice to also ask for JSON and to provide a description of that JSON schema in the system instructions, which we’ve done here.
+by setting the `responseMimeType` parameter to `'application/json'` and the `responseSchema` parameter to an instance of the `Schema` class that defines the structure of the JSON that you're prepared to parse.
+In addition, it's good practice to also ask for JSON and to provide a description of that JSON schema in the system instructions, which we've done here.

 To see this in action, check out the [recipes example app][].